rahulakrish/water_pump_classifier/README.md

 ### K-Nearest Neighbors
   ![image](https://user-images.githubusercontent.com/108379254/208484682-64f01323-9ff8-4d90-a0e8-5258a2ec7968.png)

-  Since the Deccision Tree has the best recall score, we will use that for modelling and optimization.
+  Since the Decision Tree has the best recall score, we will use that for modelling and optimization.

  ## Tuning Hyperparameters
   #### max_depth